villares/villares.github.io/como-instalar-py5/index-EN.md

 ### TL:DR;

 - To draw and experiment some creative coding with Python [follow the instructions below](https://abav.lugaralgum.com/como-instalar-py5/index-EN.html#1-download-and-install-the-thonny-ide).<br/>
-  <sub>**Known Thonny issue**: Package manager and plug-in manager panels are broken on Thonny 4.1.6 and earlier versions due to PyPI recent changes.
-Thonny 4.1.7 fixes them.</sub>
 - If you are on Windows, try to [download and unzip this "portable Thonny" package](https://github.com/villares/thonny-portable-with-py5/releases/download/2025-05-28/thonny-417-with-py5-windows-portable.zip), double-click `thonny.exe` and skip to step 4!<br/>

+  <sub>**Known (solved!)
+Thonny issue**: Package manager and plug-in manager panels are broken on Thonny 4.1.6, and earlier versions, due to PyPI recent changes.
+Thonny 4.1.7 fixes it.</sub>

 ## What's this?

 [py5](https://github.com/py5coding) is a <ins title="Libraries are packages of complementary software functions made by other people to help you develop your own programs" style="text-decoration:underline; text-decoration-style: dotted;">library</ins> that allows us to use the vocabulary and graphical infrastructure of Processing with the Python programming language (Python 3).